 Inevitable Macbook comparison

-The list price is NZ$1800, the same as a 13-inch Apple Macbook Air, the 256GB model.
+Its list price in New Zealand is NZ$1800, that’s the same price as a 13-inch Apple Macbook Air, the 256GB model.
 You may find Asus models selling for less in some outlets.

 For the money you get a solid keyboard.
-I didn’t spend enough time with the computer to learn if the keyboard is better than Apple’s, but it is respectable and can take the kind of hammering that touch typists are capable of.
+I’d need to spend more time with the computer to learn if the keyboard is better than Apple’s, but it is respectable and can take the kind of hammering that touch typists are capable of.

 While the design works just fine.
 There are three potential annoyances depending on how you view these matters.

 First, the 12.5-inch display has the 16:9 aspect ratio used by widescreen TVs.
 That’s a plus when you want to watch a movie.
-And I’m sure some users like being able to display windows side-by-side on the wide display, I find it irritating to have such a shallow screen when I’m typing.
-I prefer reading down the page over a narrower measure.
+Some users like being able to display windows side-by-side on a wide display.

 Asus Transformer T300 Chi annoyances